dhia7an/agent-sdk/docs/tool-development/README.md

 ## Observability
 Emit relevant metadata within the returned object if it aids observability (e.g. `source: 'cache'`).
 Keep it concise.

+## Human-in-the-loop approvals

+Set `needsApproval: true` on any tool that should pause execution until a reviewer signs off.
+Optional helpers:

+- `approvalPrompt`: short text for UI surfaces explaining what needs to be reviewed.
+- `approvalDefaults`: arbitrary JSON you can use to pre-populate review forms.

+When the model selects the tool, the SDK stores a pending entry in `state.pendingApprovals`.
+Your host app can present the request to a human and then resolve it.
+See the dedicated [Tool Approvals](/tool-approvals/) guide for end-to-end wiring, including `resolveToolApproval` usage, event payloads, and checkpoint integration.

 ## Patterns
 | Pattern | Description | When to Use |
 |---------|-------------|-------------|